Red Barn Murder: Twentieth century

-The fascination continued into the 20th century with five film versions, including the 1935 Maria Marten, or The Murder in the Red Barn starring Tod Slaughter, and the 1980 BBC drama Maria Marten, with Pippa Guard in the title role.
-The story has been dramatised for radio a number of times, including two radio dramas by Slaughter (one broadcast on the BBC Regional Programme in 1934, and one broadcast on the BBC Home Service in 1939), a fictionalised account of the murder produced in 1953 for the CBS radio series Crime Classics, entitled "The Killing Story of William Corder and the Farmer's Daughter." and "Hanging Fire", a BBC Monday Play broadcast in 1990 telling the story of the events leading up to the murder as seen through the eyes of Marten's sister Ann.
+Public fascination continued into the 20th century with five film versions, including Maria Marten, or The Murder in the Red Barn (1935) starring Tod Slaughter, and the BBC drama Maria Marten (1980), with Pippa Guard in the title role.
+The story has been dramatised for radio a number of times, including two radio dramas by Slaughter (one broadcast on the BBC Regional Programme in 1934, and one broadcast on the BBC Home Service in 1939), a fictionalised account of the murder produced in 1953 for the CBS radio series Crime Classics, entitled "The Killing Story of William Corder and the Farmer's Daughter" and "Hanging Fire", a BBC Monday Play by Lisa Evans broadcast in 1990 telling the story of the events leading up to the murder as seen through the eyes of Marten's sister Ann.
 Christopher Bond wrote The Mysterie of Maria Marten and the Murder in the Red Barn in 1991, a melodramatic stage version with some political and folk-tale elements.
+The folk singer Shirley Collins and the Albion Country Band recorded a song in 1971 entitled "Murder of Maria Marten" on their album No Roses.
+A part of the song is performed by Florence Pugh in the 2018 television dramatisation of John le Carré's The Little Drummer Girl.